 How To Get To Gembrook Village

-Drive: Take the M1 freeway from Melbourne.
+- Drive: Take the M1 freeway from Melbourne.
 The drive takes just over an hour on weekends.
 Turn off the M1 freeway onto Wellington Road and then take the C412 to Gembrook.
 Gembrook is close to the better-known larger towns of Balaclava, Dalmore, Monbulk, and Lysterfield.

-Download a map of walking trails in Gembrook Park Flora and Fauna Reserve here.
+- Download a map of walking trails in Gembrook Park Flora and Fauna Reserve Walking Trails

-For a related post on great walks and hikes in this part of the world, see my post on Melbourne day-trips
+- For great walks and hikes in this part of the world, see Melbourne day-trips